This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Explore Local Tapas

 Madrid’s local cuisine is best represented with tapas, small plates enjoyed by locals and tourists alike.
-A great way to explore this Spanish food is to go to different tapas bars or tabernas, order the best tapas they have, pair it with a beer or red wine, and do the same in all the other bars you visit!
-There are our top three…
+A great way to explore this Spanish food is to go to different tapas bars or tabernas, order the best tapas they have, pair it with a beer or glass of wine, and do the same in all the other bars you visit!

 Bodega de la Ardosa

-Head to Bodega de la Ardosa here for 127 years of atmosphere and traditional tapas which includes fabulous artichokes when in season, battered ortiguillas (sea anemones), rich braised beef cheeks, and their award winning tortilla or Spanish omlette.
+Head to Bodega de la Ardosa here for 127 years of atmosphere and traditional tapas which includes fabulous artichokes when in season, battered ortiguillas (sea anemones), rich braised beef cheeks, and their award-winning tortilla or Spanish omelette.

 Casa Revuelta